kubernetes/community/community/2017-events/12-dev-summit/ContribSummitInformation.md

 (same location as KubeCon)

 ## Invitations:
-Seleted attendees are Kubernetes upstream contributors including SIG members, top contributors, and attendee lottery winners.
+Seleted attendees are Kubernetes upstream contributors including SIG members and lottery winners from a members of standing pool.
 We realize that this is not the best approach now that our community is growing in exponential ways.
 In 2018, we will be unfolding a new strategy for bringing our contributors together so all voices can be heard.

-Invitees will be notified as soon as possible. [section to be updated with further detail]
+Invitees will begin going out on October 19th.

 ## Format:
 "loosely-structured unconference"